nataliamadridb/281-Assignments/Week 2/Idea_2_NMB.md

 ## Limitations and Challenges

 Identification relies on the assumption that blackout timing and intensity are exogenous to local economic trends.
 However, high-frequency data on electricity restoration and transaction volume may be difficult to obtain.
 It is also important to separate liquidity effects from productivity or demand-side shocks caused by the blackout itself (e.g., machine downtime, supply disruptions).
-Regions with high digital adoption may also respond differently, complicating the interpretation of results.
+Regions with high digital adoption may also respond differently, and I think these countries are very digitalized.

 ---